jamesnulliu/Learning-Programming-Massively-Parallel-Processors/README.md

 > Check my blog: [Docker Container with Nvidia GPU Support](https://jamesnulliu.github.io/blogs/docker-container-with-nvidia-gpu-support) if you need any help.

-Or if you are planing to build your own environment, here are some tips:
+Or if you are planing to setup your own environment, here are some tips:

 You should install all the softwares with corresponding versions listed bellow: